 They want to be able to refer other people directly to specific items in the FAQ.

-They want to be able to add new material to the FAQ, but note that this happens much less often than answers are looked up—FAQs are far more often read from than written to.
+They want to be able to add new material to the FAQ, but note that this happens much less often than answers are looked up — FAQs are far more often read from than written to.

-As a project acquires history and complexity, the amount of data each incoming participant must absorb increases.
+As a project acquires history and complexity, the amount of data each new incoming participant must absorb increases.
 Those who have been with the project a long time were able to learn, and invent, the project's conventions as they went along.
 They will often not be consciously aware of what a huge body of tradition has accumulated, and may be surprised at how many missteps recent newcomers seem to make.
 Of course, the issue is not that the newcomers are of any lower quality than before; it's that they face a bigger acculturation burden than newcomers did in the past.

 First, watch for patterns in how people get confused.
 If you see the same situations coming up over and over, especially with new participants, chances are there is a guideline that needs to be documented but isn't.
 Second, don't get tired of saying the same things over and over again, and don't sound like you're tired of saying them.
 You and other project veterans will have to repeat yourselves often; this is an inevitable side effect of the arrival of newcomers.

 Therefore, the channel topic should be aimed at people looking for technical answers about the software right now, rather than at, say, people who might get involved with the project in a long term way and for whom community interaction guidelines might be more appropriate.
-Here's how a really busy channel handles it (compare this with the earlier example in the section called “IRC / Real-Time Chat Systems” in Chapter 3, Technical Infrastructure):

 With mailing lists, the "ad space" is a tiny footer appended to every message.
 Most projects put subscription/unsubscription instructions there, and perhaps a pointer to the project's home page or FAQ page as well.
-You might think that anyone subscribed to the list would know where to find those things, and they probably do—but many more people than just subscribers see those mailing list messages.
+You might think that anyone subscribed to the list would know where to find those things, and they probably do — but many more people than just subscribers see those mailing list messages.
 An archived post may be linked to from many places; indeed, some posts become so widely known that they eventually have more readers off the list than on it.

 The lesson for us was that merely writing up the guidelines was not enough.
 We also had to put them where they'd be seen by those who need them most, and format them in such a way that their status as introductory material would be immediately clear to people unfamiliar with the project.